ro0tkit/News-App./README.md

  This is a flask news app that generates news using the newsapi.The user can view latest stories from different sources.
 ## Languages and Technologies used
--This aplication was developed on a flask
+-This aplication was developed on a Flask framework

 ## Setup requirements and Installation